Club Atlético Banfield: Symbol

 Green and White: In the 1900 traveler's manual, it is stated that the colors of Banfield Athletic Club were brown and old gold.
 Due to the railroad origin of most of the partners, these colors are understood because they were identified with the danger signs on the barriers.
 The Banfield history book continues by pointing out that in the critical period of 1903–1904, the sisters of Alberto Dehenen, who was an important protagonist so that the club did not disappear, were in charge of making shirts with large red and white squares.

 In the reorganization of 1904 white and green was adopted.
 The journalist Julio César Pasquato considered it possible that the green was due to the Irish origin of some of his players.
 Since 1907, the banfileña jacket has been green and white with batons, although it would undergo various modifications.

 For example, under the influence of the brilliant 1974 Dutch national team "A Clockwork Orange", Banfield introduced orange into his clothing.
 Currently, that color persists in the alternative shirt, always mixed with green and white.

 Drill: In 1940 Florencio Sola totally renewed the team.
 With players such as Rafael Sanz, Eduardo Silvera, Juan Bautista Busuzzo, Alfredo De Terán, Armando Farro and others, Banfield carried out a surprising and atypical campaign for newly promoted clubs, which is why the newspaper "El Pampero" baptized the team with the name of "the Drill", since his rivals had their arches drilled, a nickname that went down in history as the official pseudonym of the institution.

 There are other versions that indicate that the nickname comes from the fact that he grabbed the big teams and "drilled them", referring to the fact that he led them to lower positions in the table.

 Julio César Falcioni: Coach for 4 periods of the club, architect of the first championship of the first division of Banfield and maximum idol, undisputed, of the institution.
 Banfield fans consider Falcionismo as the best philosophy of the game in football and call themselves Falcionistas.
 A famous phrase that is always seen in one of the flags that fans hang in the stadium has the legend: "The happiest days were always Falcionistas."

-Fanatics
+Supporters

 Banfield fans are known in Argentina as La Banda del Sur.
 The fans come from the neighborhood where the club is located and from other neighborhoods in the south of Greater Buenos Aires.
 But it is easy to find Banfield fans throughout the south of Greater Buenos Aires and even in the City of Buenos Aires.
 According to a survey published by the magazine El Gráfico, in November 1998, Banfield had 0.3% of the fans in Argentina, which is equivalent to 104 thousand people at that time.

 Classics and rivalries

 Clásicos

 The rivalry between Lanús and Banfield is known as the Clásico del Sur.
 The clásico began to be contested as such in the late 1980s and early 1990s.

-El Taladro has the advantage in football history.